Farlam

 Farlam is a village and civil parish in the Cumberland district, in the English county of Cumbria.
 The village is about 2+1/4 mi southeast of the small town of Brampton and 9+1/2 mi east of the city of Carlisle.
-While the population has fluctuated over time, in the 2001 UK Census, the population stood at 590: 291 males and 299 females.
-The 2011 Census showed a population of 669: 331 males and 338 females.
+While the population has fluctuated over time, in the 2001 UK Census, the population stood at 590.
+The 2011 Census showed a population of 669, decreasing to 659 in 2021.

 Toponymy

 The name Farlam is thought to originate from the Old English fearn and hām, the latter meaning village or village community, translating to a 'Ferny-clearing homestead/village' or perhaps, 'hemmed-in land by a ferny clearing'.

 The parish also once contained a settlement called Clesketts, first attested around 1254 as Claschet, noted for being one of a fairly small number of English place-names deriving from Common Brittonic.
 In this case the name comes from the words that survive in modern Welsh as clas ("settlement, monastery") and coed ("wood").